willytaufik8/Data-Analyst-Project/README.md

 3. Select the `classicmodels` database.
 4. Run the query in `Ekspor SQL.sql`.
 5. Export the query results to CSV or Excel if needed.
-6. Open `Dashboard Project 2.0.xlsx` to view the `Project` data and PivotTable summaries.
+6. Open `Dashboard Project.xlsx` to view the `Project` data and PivotTable summaries.

 Main metric calculations: